mecaniser/elis-logistics-manager/RAILWAY_DEPLOYMENT.md

 # Railway Deployment Guide

-This guide will help you deploy the Elis Logistics App to Railway with your custom domain and PostgreSQL database.
+This guide will help you deploy the Elis Group Manager to Railway with your custom domain and PostgreSQL database.

 ## 🎯 Overview